edkhall/crises-and-creativity/README.md

 **Code in this repository will be built to simulate:**

 1. **Extinction:** To represent the impact of species loss, individual nouns in well‐known works of literature are removed according to an algorithm mimicking species extinction.
 As each noun is removed all other parts of speech referring to that noun (e.g. adjective, pronouns) disappear simultaneously.
 This process represents the collapse of ecological interactions that occur when species are lost from an ecosystem.
 2. **Invasion:** To represent the impact of species invasions, all adjectives expressing a similar modification (e.g. augmentative adjectives such as: larger, obese, robust, rotund) are replaced with a single adjective that represents augmentation (e.g. huge).
-Allowing the alterations to fill a “functional niche” while decreasing the diversity of prose.**Code in this repository will eventually be expanded to visual and musical works of art.
-Examples will be:**
+Allowing the alterations to fill a “functional niche” while decreasing the diversity of prose.**Code in this repository will eventually be expanded to other dimensions of artistic and scientific intersection such as:**

-1. Melodies with introduced notes (invasion) and melodies with notes removed (extinction).
+1. Simulating effects of additional ecological and evolutionary principles on works of visual art, music, and prose.
-2. Paintings with introduced pixels and colors (invasion) and paintings with pixels and colors that are removed (extinction).
+2. Simulating effects of principles from visual art, music, and literature on theories of ecology and evolution.

 ### Directories and Files